-Keeping your site or blog healthy is key to getting more search engine, or organic traffic, which is vital for your online marketing.
+Keeping your site or blog healthy is key to getting more search engine, or organic traffic, which is vital for your online promotion and content marketing.

 If you are already making money from your blog or you are trying to monetize your blog with advertising and affiliate marketing, you really should be using pro tools.

 Semrush is usually the choice of pro bloggers because it does, well, everything.

 It comes with keyword research tools that have almost limitless options for seed keyword ideas and has a range of tools for link building opportunities.

 There are live SEO (search engine optimization) data reports such as a keyword rank tracker, search traffic insights, local SEO and projected monthly search volume.

 But just for site health alone, the Semrush site audit tool provides over fifty technical SEO tests that can be scheduled to run daily or weekly on a certain day of the week.